 Disable the fast startup option

-A number of users report disabling fast startup option help them to resolve the issue.
+A number of users report disabling the fast startup option helps them to resolve the issue.
 This is helpful if either your keyboard or mouse working on safe mode or else.
-Try to boot into safe mode from advanced options and check if keyboard or mouse any of them working then perform steps below to disable fast startup.
+Try to boot into safe mode from advanced options and check if the keyboard or mouse any of them working then perform the steps below to disable fast startup.